🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 • Long-lasting, if not permanent, results.

-• Dual benefits: fat is removed from a part of your body where you don’t want it, and then transferred to where you wish to add volume.
+• Dual Benefits: fat will be removed from a body area where it is not wanted, and then transferred to wherever you wish to add volume.

 Popular Uses of Fat Transfer

-• Filling Body Defects caused by age, trauma or excessive liposuction.
+• Filling Body Defects caused by age, trauma, or previous excessive liposuction.

-• Correction of Breast Deformities or Asymmetry – either naturally occurring or after implants.
+• Correcting Breast Deformities – either naturally occurring or after implants.

 How Is Fat Transfer Performed?